Everything PR News

 how to get more partners for your missing affiliate program explained

-The standard playbook for affiliate partner recruitment goes like this: log into your affiliate network, search for publishers in your category, filter by traffic volume, send a mass email about your commission rate, approve everyone who applies, and call the program launched.
+The standard playbook goes like this: log into your affiliate network, search for publishers in your category, filter by traffic volume, send a mass email about your commission rate, approve everyone who applies, and call the program launched.

-The affiliate partners that move the needle — high-authority editorial publishers, respected review sites, genuinely influential creators, trusted email newsletter operators — have more partnership opportunities than they can act on.
+The roster that produces is full of deal aggregators, coupon sites, low-authority content farms, and publishers who respond quickly to every affiliate program invitation because they need the income.
+The publishers who will actually change your program's performance are not in that group.
+High-authority editorial publishers, respected review sites, genuinely influential creators, trusted email newsletter operators — they have more partnership opportunities than they can act on.
 They are not browsing affiliate networks for programs to join.
 They select programs based on brand credibility, editorial fit, commission competitiveness, and relationship quality.
 You cannot cold-recruit them.
 You can only earn their attention.

 Why the Best Publishers Don't Need You